metocean/moana-bufrtools/README.md

 - **[glider (315012)](https://github.com/metocean/moana-bufrtools/blob/main/test/315012_MOANA_0058_434_230228081912_qc.csv)**

 ### GTS_encode.py
 Includes classes to encode the data into GTS/BUFR format.
-This codes are tailored for Mangōpare sensors format, changes might be needed if the netcdf format is different, but it should be straightforward.
+This codes are tailored for Moana TD sensors format, changes might be needed if the netcdf format is different, but it should be straightforward.
 Probably could be fixed with a configuration file.

 There are three classes:
 - **[GTS_encode_subfloat](https://github.com/metocean/moana-bufrtools/blob/39d17562c6e5e6bf30dc7769a4517b78a33e7eb8/GTS_encode/GTS_encode.py#L21)**